 During the second quarter of 2004, our former Chief Executive Officer retired, and during the third quarter of 2004 our Chief Operating and Financial Officer left the employment of our company.
 As a result, others who had limited experience with OXIS were appointed to serve as acting Chief Executive Officer, acting Chief Operating Officer and acting Chief Financial Officer.
 On February 28, 2005, the Board appointed Mr. Steven T. Guillen to the positions of President and Chief Executive Officer of OXIS, and as a member of our board.
 On January 6, 2006, we hired Michael D. Centron as our Vice President and Chief Financial Officer.
+On September 15, 2006, Mr. Guillen's employment as President and Chief Executive Officer was terminated, and Marvin S. Hausman, M.D. was appointed our new President and Chief Executive Officer.
 In addition, during 2004 and early 2005, following the acquisition of a then-majority interest in OXIS by Axonyx, eight directors resigned from the board resulting in a four person board.
 During 2005 we added independent director John E. Repine, M.D., and Gary M. Post joined our Board of Directors on March 15, 2006, resulting in a six-person board.
 Timothy C. Rodell, M.D., declined to stand for re-election at the Annual Meeting of Stockholders held on August 1, 2006.
 All five directors currently serving on the board commenced their service on the board during the period of 2004 through the date hereof.

 One impact of such changes has been to delay our sales promotions in the research assay market and in the development of Ergothioneine market opportunities.
 Further, we narrowed our strategic focus to concentrate resources, including discontinuing our Animal Health Profiling program.
-In addition, the decreased OXIS parent company sales during the second quarter of 2006 are attributable to lower sales volume that was caused, in part, by the interruption arising from moving operations from Portland, Oregon to Foster City, California and consolidating our product offerings.
+In addition, the decreased OXIS parent company sales during the third quarter of 2006 are attributable to lower sales volume that was caused, in part, by the interruption arising from moving operations from Portland, Oregon to Foster City, California and consolidating our product offerings.
 There can be no assurances that these changes will not cause further disruptions in, or otherwise adversely affect, our business and results of operations.